DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The choice of protocol impacts the developer's experience (UX), as SFTP can save significant troubleshooting time by avoiding the connection issues associated with FTPS's dynamic data ports.

 ---

+#### FTP AND FILEZILLA PART 1 VIDEO - downloading and configuring

+### Course Step Number: 574

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This video demonstrates how to download and install the FileZilla client and how to create an FTP account within a cPanel hosting environment.
+It also provides an overview of a hosted website's file structure, highlighting the purpose of key directories like `public_html`.

+##### Insights from Chat Discussion summary

+- The learner skipped the parts of the video requiring a hosting service, as per instructions.
+- A key best practice is to always use secure methods for authentication and to store credentials in a secure password manager.
+- The lesson's reliance on cPanel represents a traditional hosting model, with modern alternatives favoring automated, Git-based workflows.
+- The instructional approach of having the student watch without participating if they lack a hosting service can create a UX bias and a sense of incomplete learning.

+---